The Castle of Rose-Colored Clouds

-The Lad, the Maiden, and the Rose Colored CloudsThe Castle of Rosy Clouds
+The Lad, the Maiden, and the Rose Colored CloudsThe Castle of Rose-Colored Clouds

 Illustrated By: Emma Leeper

 ONE LATE AFTERNOON, a young farmer's helper named Cedric, while taking a break in the fields, despaired that his life was stuck and would always be stuck.
-"I don't have what it takes," he thought gloomily, "and everyone knows it."
+"I don't have what it takes to get ahead," he thought gloomily, "and everyone knows it."

-In the dream, he saw the tip of a castle and only the spire because the entire castle was covered by rosy clouds.
-A fairy walked out from the clouds toward him.
+In the dream, he saw the tip of a castle, only its spire because the entire castle was covered by rosy clouds.
+A fairy walked out from the rosy clouds toward him.
 The fairy said, "I am the Fairy of the Castle of Rosy Clouds.
-Cedric, find this castle and you will dwell here as its ruler."
+Cedric, find this castle and you will be its ruler."

-"Rule the Castle of the Rosy Clouds?" said Cedric, amazed.
-"How do I find this Castle?"
+"Rule the Castle of the Rosy Clouds?" said Cedric in his dream, amazed.
+"How do I find it?"

 "You must prove yourself worthy," said the Fairy.

 "How do I do that--?" said Cedric, but the Fairy suddenly vanished.
-And that is when Cedric woke up.
+That is when Cedric woke up.

 "You must prove yourself worthy," said the Fairy.